Trinobia/Trinobia/README.md

 ## 🧬 What We Do

-We work at the intersection of **biology, data science, and software engineering**.
+We work at the intersection of **Bioinformatics, Genetics, and Training**.

 **Services**
 - Bioinformatics analysis for genomics, transcriptomics, and multi-omics data